DTS-STN/senior-journey/infrastructure/README.md

-# Seniors Journey infrastructure-as-code
+# Senior's Journey infrastructure-as-code

 This project provides a basic infrastructure-as-code setup for managing Azure resources using Terragrunt and Terraform.
 It currently creates the following resources:

-- Seniors Journey Azure Active Directory OAuth client (aka *app registration*)
+- Senior's Journey Azure Active Directory OAuth client (aka *app registration*)

 ## Requirements